Gurrasso/odin-json-parser/README.md

 #### Basic way to use the package

-* Parsing

-Lets look at how to use the parser using the parse_file proc in the utils file.
+* Lets look at how to use the parser using the parse_file proc in the utils file.
 This is the simplest way to parse a file.
 ```odin
 package main